JECS2025/Homelabs/AD_Setup_Basic_Config/README.md

 ---

-This setup demonstrates my ability to **design, configure, and manage enterprise IT infrastructure**, including **Active Directory, networking, and NAT routing**.
+This setup demonstrates my ability to foundationally **design, configure, and manage enterprise IT infrastructure**, including **Active Directory, networking, and NAT routing**.

 ---